jupegarnica/noop/README.md

 # Features

-- exit with code 0
+- Exit with code 0
-- do not log
+- Do not log
+- Light image: 2.68MB
-- if LOG enviroment it will log it to stdout
+- If LOG environment it will log it to stdout
-- if EXIT_CODE enviroment will exit with it.
+- If EXIT_CODE environment it will exit with it.